 If you lived in Florida during the early

-sixties, your family might have taken a “car vacation”
+sixties, your parents may have taken you on a “car vacation”.

-The only sign of humankind were hand-painted roadside boards that teased cross-state adventurers forward with messages like: “Swim with Flipper!”;“Alligator Wrestling Shows Daily”; “See the World’s Largest Seashell” “10 cents All You Can Drink Orange Juice Ahead”; “1,000 Deadly Snakes”; “Glass Bottom Boat Tours” and my favorite “Just Ahead– The Spring of the Mermaids!”
+On these hot long stretches of tar and shell, the only sign of humankind were hand-painted roadside boards that teased adventurers forward with messages like: “Swim with Flipper!”;“Alligator Wrestling Shows Daily”; “See the World’s Largest Seashell” “10 cents All You Can Drink Orange Juice Ahead”; “1,000 Deadly Snakes”; “Glass Bottom Boat Tours” and my favorite “Just Ahead– The Spring of the Mermaids!”

-A few state crossings and one received the feeling that this peninsula was basically a giant limestone sponge that gobbled up just the right amount of rainwater in all seasons.
+After just a few state crossings at different times of year, a reflective passenger got feeling that this peninsula was essentially a giant limestone sponge that miraculously gobbled up just the right amount of rainwater in all seasons.

-In 2000, The U.S. Congress passed the Comprehensive Everglades Restoration Plan, but recent politicians allowed it to expire, rather than face its monetary cost.
+In 2000, The U.S. Congress passed the Comprehensive Everglades Restoration Plan, but politicians allowed it to expire, rather than to face its monetary cost.

 Every Floridan who loves to drink clean water, view the scenic wilderness that defines the state or just swim in the sea, should take a moment to read the plan online before the next election.